brianp/muxed/README.md

 ### Download a release:

 See the [releases](https://github.com/brianp/muxed/releases) page for muxed packages.
 Download and untar the package as desired.
-The complete package contains both `muxed`, `muxednew`, and `muxedsnapshot`.
-Make sure all bins are somewhere in your `$PATH`.
+Make sure the bin is somewhere in your `$PATH`.
 I generally move the bins in to `/usr/local/bin`.

 ```shell